The Leap from Undergraduate to Postgraduate Study

 Now I am on a postgraduate course, undergraduate study seems a world away in comparison.
 That might just be because going from a course in English with Creative Writing to Magazine Journalism means going from one world to another, but it is also because of the workload.

-I thought third year was hard, but this course is third year and then some.
-Assignments in undergraduate study were manageable, and I had time to breath and space to think.
+I thought the third year was hard, but this course is third year and then some.
+Assignments in undergraduate study were manageable, and I had time to breathe and space to think.
 But now?
 I have more assignments than I know what to do with, and the nature of my course means it is not as simple as writing a poem or drafting an essay.

-If you choose a vocational postgraduate course your assignments, assessed or otherwise, are not just ticking boxes, they are essentially work.
+If you choose a vocational postgraduate course your assignments, assessed or otherwise, are not just ticking boxes, they are essentially working.
 You will get an experience that is as close to a working environment as possible.
 Take it from me, the other week I had an issue with someone I had to interview, my meeting was cancelled, technology failed, and I was unable to contact them until ten minutes before my deadline…

 …I got the article in, but that just showed me how intense journalism can be, and how intense postgraduate study is compared to when I was an undergraduate.

 So if you’re an undergraduate, yes it’s hard work too, but enjoy every moment, and don’t worry too much about what you want to do next.
 Enjoy it, put your everything into it, because if you do decide to make the leap from Undergraduate to Postgraduate study, you’ll be well equipped to deal with everything that gets thrown at you.